 Home essentials every grandparent should have

-Half term is just around the corner, and now is the time to prepare your home if you have any little visitors coming to play or stay next week.
+Summer holidays have arrived, and now is the ideal time to prepare your home if you have any little visitors coming to play or stay over the next few weeks.

 Having a few essentials to hand when you’re looking after your grandchildren can help make their visit safe and fun for both of you.